pubnub/chat-engine/guide/advancedConcepts/advancedSecurity/authentication.md

 The PubNub ChatEngine Function passes these requests through an ```authPolicy()``` function that, by default, allows any user (with the arguments specified above) to connect to ChatEngine.
 In order to prevent this, a ChatEngine developer must update the PubNub ChatEngine Function's ```authPolicy()``` function to make an authentication request attempt against a specified 3rd-party authentication service.

 If the 3rd-party authentication attempt is successful, ChatEngine developers may add cached responses via the ```kvstore``` module.
-That way a ChatEngine Function (i.e. backend server) can used the cahced responses rather than having to make requests to the 3rd party authentication micro-service on every published ChatEngine message.
+That way a ChatEngine Function (i.e. backend server) can used the cached responses rather than having to make requests to the 3rd party authentication micro-service on every published ChatEngine message.